 While there are some legitimate concerns when it comes to website design or WordPress theme design, they still do their best to set up a system that is fair to both buyers and designers.
 This is a really outstanding option for graphic design services, especially logos.

-From the design side there’s a chance to make good money from dedicated freelance design agencies or talented individual graphic designers.
-While in some ways this is comparable to spec work, it’s also the best version of it.
-You have many people there who are serious about making a purchase at the end of their design projects.
+From the design side there's a chance to make good money from dedicated freelance design agencies or talented individual graphic designers.
+While in some ways this is comparable to spec work, it's also the best version of it.
+Many people there are serious about making a purchase at the end of their design projects.